Vietnam · Companion Animal Welfare

 Follow Local Leadership

-Vietnam's rescue community understands its own landscape better than any outside organization can.
-We live and work inside that community, and our strategy follows their priorities.
+Vietnam's rescue organizations, veterinarians, and community members understand their own landscape better than any outside organization can.
+We work inside that community, and our strategy follows what they tell us about what's needed.

 Data With Purpose

-We collect only what moves action.
-Every metric we track is tied to a decision — for our partners, animals, or the broader advocacy community.
+We collect data that answers real questions about the sector: what conditions exist, what interventions have been tried, and what has actually made a difference.
+Every data point we gather is tied to a decision — for our partners, for funders, or for the broader advocacy and research community.

 Earn the Right to Scale